MinecraftServerControl/mscs/README.md

 for additional information.

 ## Scheduling backups and other tasks
-All MSCS tasks can be automated using [**cron**] (https://en.wikipedia.org/wiki/Cron), a scheduler software that can run programs on a set interval of time.
+All MSCS tasks can be automated using [**cron**](https://en.wikipedia.org/wiki/Cron), a scheduler software that can run programs on a set interval of time.
 Whether it be backups, restarts, mapping, or any other `mscs` command, it can be scheduled using `cron`.

 ### Scheduling backups
-Below is an example of one way how you could setup backups via `cron` to backup a world every 2 hours:
+Below is an example of one way you could setup backups via `cron` to backup a world every 2 hours:

-Run the crontab editor for the `minecraft` user using `sudo`:
+Edit the crontab file for the `minecraft` user using `sudo`:

     sudo crontab -e -u minecraft